InstallComparePlatformAccordGitHub

 Not shareholders.
 Not surveillance states.
 Not engagement metrics.
 AI should exist to help people flourish — all people, not just those who can pay.

-You can't trust what you can't see.
+You can't verify what you can't see.
 Closed-source AI asks for faith.
 CIRIS asks you to verify.
 The code is open.
 The reasoning is auditable.
-The ethics are explicit.
+The principles are explicit.

 Principles on paper don't protect anyone.
-CIRIS embeds ethics in the runtime — every action passes through conscience checks.
+CIRIS embeds conscience in the runtime — every action passes through validation checks.
 Not guidelines.
 Constraints.

 The Meta-Goal